alexa-games/litexa/docs/book/localization.md

 #### Cloning translations

-With cloning, the arguments for cloning your default language to French would look like:
+You can clone existing strings of a language to another language:

 ```bash
 litexa localize --clone-from fr-FR --clone-to fr-CA
 ```

-This can be useful as a starting point for adjusting translations for a different region.
+Cloning existing translations for one language (e.g. fr-FR) to another language (e.g. fr-CA) can be useful as a starting point for regionalizing a translation with the same base language.

 :::warning Cloning to an existing language
 If you clone to a language that already exists, you will overwrite its existing